chihyaoma/Activity-Recognition-with-CNN-and-RNN/CNN-GPUs/README.md

 - [x] Adapt Wide ResNet for multiple GPUs (architecture of Wide ResNet is now only for CIFAR-10)
 - [x] Architecture of wide ResNet for Imagenet
 - [x] Calculating mean and std for different datasets, e.g. Imagenet or UCF-101
+- [x] Prepare UCF-101 dataset for training
+- [x] train 2- or 3-channel optical flows
 - [ ] Train CNN with Imagenet for better initialization (~1 week with GPUs) or wait for pre-trained model to be released
 - [ ] Train CNN on both RGB and flow maps for generating feature representations
-- [x] Prepare UCF-101 dataset for training

 ---